-Providing accommodations and workplace flexibility improves employee retention and heightens employers'ability to attract new employees.
+Employers report that providing accommodations and workplace flexibility improves employee retention and heightens employers' ability to attract new employees.
 In the JAN survey, 90% of employers reported that providing an accommodation for disabilities allowed them to retain valued employees, and 60% said that it "eliminated costs associated with training a new employee."
+Recruiting costs are also reduced, including: advertising costs, time spent interviewing, and the costs of hiring a company recruiter.

-Workplace flexibility has been shown to increase employee retention in industries with typically high turnover, such as sales and customer service.
+Workplace flexibility has been shown to increase employee retention in industries with typically high turnover," such as sales and customer service.
 Additionally, employees are attracted to workplaces that offer flexible schedules, making it easier to recruit and retain the best candidates.
 Especially for high-turnover industries, a reduction in the time and costs associated with hiring and training new employees can significantly affect an employer's bottom line.
-Similarly, when employers provide temporary accommodations that allow those pregnant workers who need them to continue working, they make it possible for these workers to transition smoothly to being a working parent and create incentives for them to stay with their employers after having a baby.
+Similarly, when employers provide temporary accommodations that allow pregnant workers in need of such accommodations to continue working during pregnancy, they make it possible for these workers to transition smoothly to being a working parent and create incentives for them to stay with their employers when they return to work after having a baby.